LukasNiessen/ArchUnitTS/README.md

 - TODO: Add a config file, eg archunit.config.js or archunit.rc

-- TODO: mention the big scope, eg not only file and folder based like most ts arch testing libararies, but you can test class wise, method wise, field wise, even line wise.

-- TODO: mention due to the fact that export functionality is so customizable, you can include a cd process in your pipeline to deploy it to github/lab pages for example.

 - TODO: create and website, add to top (
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) stuff) and replace links, e.g. doc link, to website

-- TODO: add technical breakdown.

-- TODO: add quickstart where we: Set it up and add it to your CI/CD pipeline in less than 15 min.
-Gitlab ci or github actions in the example.